aryan008/team_lift_sprint/README.md

 (13)|	On sale section linked in the navbar.
 Further, all products that are on sale have a red pill image showing how much they are on sale, plus the percentage discount on the product.
 On checkout, the user is shown how much they are saving in euro by purchasing this on sale item.|	Yes
 (14)| FAQ links are present at the bottom of each html page of the site.| Yes (15)| Delivery costs are shown in both the bag, toast notifications and checkout views, as well as an indication of how much extra they should spend to ibtain free delivery.| Yes
-(16)| Frequent vistor (1) - password functionality present on the login section of the navbar | Yes (17)| Frequent vistor (2) - Ability to view past orders for registered users on their profile page on the navbar | Yes (18)| Frequent vistor (3) - Present on the navbar | Yes (19)| Frequent vistor (4) - Registered users can update their contact/delivery/billing details on the profile app, which feed directly into the checkout app for their next purchase | Yes
+(16)| A verified user can add a review and rating to a product if they havent already, and can see other reviews | Yes (17)| Site owners can add blog posts that allow all site visitors to view | Yes (18)| Frequent vistor (1) - password functionality present on the login section of the navbar | Yes (19)| Frequent vistor (2) - Ability to view past orders for registered users on their profile page on the navbar | Yes (20)| Frequent vistor (3) - Present on the navbar | Yes (21)| Frequent vistor (4) - Registered users can update their contact/delivery/billing details on the profile app, which feed directly into the checkout app for their next purchase | Yes

 ### Site owner/designer goals